Backup & RestoreBackup & Restore

 Metadata backup

-To back up Kestra instance metadata, you can use the following command:
+To back up instance metadata, run:

 kestra backups create FULL